As summer ends and we head into autumn there is a feeling of change in our secret New Forest garden.

 Hardy perennials, such as helianthus, helenium and aster, present their bold and brilliant colours in our borders.
 Many of our spring flowering trees and shrubs are now bearing fruit such as our malus and sorbus species with their scarlet red berries.
 Look closely at our trees and you will see a beautiful array of seed pods, our acer collection in particular is showing some fine winged seeds (winged samaras).

-Below are some of the horticultural highlights of September at Furzey Gardens, book your visit here now.
+Below are some of the horticultural highlights of September at Furzey Gardens,

 By signing up to this mailing list you are consenting to receive our marketing and fundraising emails.